wikimedia/operations-debs-helmfile/docs/writing-helmfile.md

 If you want a kind of default values that is used when a missing key was referenced, use `default` like:

 ```
-{{ .Environment.Values | getOrNil "eventApi.replicas" | default 1 }}
+{{ .Values | getOrNil "eventApi.replicas" | default 1 }}
 ```

 Now, you get `1` when there is no `eventApi.replicas` defined in environment values.

 ## Release Template / Conventional Directory Structure

-Introducing helmfile into a large-scale project that involes dozens of releases often results in a lot of repetitions in `helmfile.yaml` files.
+Introducing helmfile into a large-scale project that involves dozens of releases often results in a lot of repetitions in `helmfile.yaml` files.

 The example below shows repetitions in `namespace`, `chart`, `values`, and `secrets`: